-Two novel treatments for retinitis pigmentosa move closer to clinical trialsDecember 20th, 2012 in Ophthalmology /
+Two novel treatments for retinitis pigmentosa move closer to clinical trialsDecember 20, 2012 in Medicine & Health / Ophthalmology

 Two recent experimental treatments—one involving skin-derived induced pluripotent stem (iPS) cell grafts, the other gene therapy—have been shown to produce long-term improvement in visual function in mouse models of retinitis pigmentosa (RP), according to the Columbia University Medical Center (CUMC) scientists who led the studies.
 At present, there is no cure for RP, the most common form of inherited blindness.